 Samsung Galaxy S9: what we want to see

-The Samsung Galaxy S8 isn't officially out in the wild yet, but we've had a brainstorm about the new improvements we'd like to see on the Galaxy S9.
+The Samsung Galaxy S8 is still the new shiny, but we've had a brainstorm about the improvements we'd like to see on the Galaxy S9.

 1. A foldable screen

 Rumors of the Samsung Galaxy X - a phone with a foldable display - have been building for the past few years.